TN 46 (04-18)

 A. Mass loss background

-The term “mass loss” describes when all checks in a specific geographic location are undeliverable due to:
+The term “mass loss” describes the situation when all checks in a specific geographic location are undeliverable due to:

 See General Information on Mass Loss of Checks in GN 02406.700.